PAC Prediction Sets for Large Language Models of Code: Background

 Formally, given a (valid) sequence of tokens $y\in\Sigma^*$, an AST is a tree $T=(V,E)$, with nodes $v\in V$ and edges $(v,v')\in E\subseteq V\times V$.
 Each node $v\in V$ represents some subsequence of tokens in $y$ (the subsequence of a node must be contained in the subsequence of its parent).
 This subsequence is given by a mapping $\eta:V\to\mathbb{N}^2$, where $\eta(v)=(i,j)$ indicates that node $v$ corresponds to subsequence $y_i...y_{j-1}$ of $y$.
 Then, we assume that if $\eta(v)=(i,j)$, then its parent $v'$ satisfies $\eta(v')=(i',j')$ for some $i'\le i<j\le j'$ (here, the parent $v'$ is the unique node $v'\in V$ such that there is an edge $(v',v)\in E$).

-ASTs are language-specific, and there can also vary from one implementation to another; we assume the AST construction is provided by the user.
+ASTs are language-specific, and can also vary from one implementation to another; we assume the AST construction is provided by the user; standard implementions exist for all programming languages since ASTs are required to compile or interpret programs.
 Figure~\ref{fig:target-ast} depicts an examples of an AST for an SQL query.
 In our approach, we use the AST to restrict the space of prediction sets we consider.
 Intuitively, we consider prediction sets that can be represented by replacing some subtree of the AST with a ``hole'' representing an arbitrary sequence of tokens.